Our Team

 I graduated from Ithaca College with a degree in Biology, where I developed a strong interest in how science allows us to look at the world and ask why things happen.
 In Kumari lab, my research focuses on understanding how intracellular pathogens interact with their host environment and how these interactions shape health and disease.
 Outside of science, I enjoy playing chess, video games, and watching sports like hockey and football.

-Farzana Sraboni, Graduate Student, Biology
+Incoming Graduate Student, Biology (Joining Fall 2026)

+I am a freshman majoring in Biochemistry on a Pre-Med track.
+My interests include immunology and its importance amongst other fields of study in medicine.
+In Kumari Lab, I aim to build a strong understanding in immunology and how the body defends itself against dangers.
 I am interested in doing immunology research because I want to explore the immune system’s complexity and contribute to discoveries that can directly improve patient care.

 Amanda Snowberger, Undergraduate Junior Student (Biology Major)